How safe are anti-wrinkle injections?

 Neuromuscular Blockers including Botulinum-based substances are widely used in cosmetic injections and facial injections.
 It’s considered one of the world’s leading anti-wrinkle injectables.
-It is also considered relatively well-tolerated for healthy patients so long as it the substance is injected properly and in a sterile setting, and is approved for use by trained professionals in Australia, under particular guidelines.
-These injection substances are approved for use in cosmetic procedures, allowing them to be injected for specific medical or cosmetic reasons, such as reduction of upper limb muscle spasticity, prevention of excess sweating or reduction of deep facial lines and wrinkles, even though technically it is a biological substance that falls into the class of being a toxin.
+It is also considered relatively safe for healthy patients so long as it the anti-wrinkle substance is injected properly, in a sterile setting, and is approved for use by trained professionals in Australia, under particular guidelines.
+These injection substances are approved for use in cosmetic procedures, allowing them to be injected for specific medical or cosmetic reasons, such as reduction of upper limb muscle spasticity, prevention of excessive sweating or reduction of deep facial lines and wrinkles, even though technically it is a biological substance that falls into the class of being a toxin.

 Injected solutions using the neurotoxin based substances are known for having effectiveness for:

 - Reducing wrinkles and fine lines

 - Helping to “iron out” heavy skin creases